CN-SRM/task-sumbuission/README.md

 4. If needed, use the saved K-Means model (`model1.pkl`) for predictions in your application.

+5. You can also run the FastAPI for this model using the Python File `main.py` which is connected to the webpages in the `/templates/` directory.

 ## Results

 The project includes visualizations of the data, the Elbow Method for determining the optimal number of clusters (K), and scatter plots illustrating the K-Means clustering results.
 Additionally, a crosstabulation is provided to compare the clustering results with the original diagnosis labels.